 Some patients are prescribed more medicines than they really need.
 This seems to happen more often to older adults with multiple medical problems and to people of any age who see different types of doctors for different conditions.

 In some cases, two different doctors prescribe two or more medicines that do the same thing.
 To avoid this problem, bring a list of all the medicines you take each time you visit any doctor.
 On your list, include the dose you use for each medicine, why you use it, how you take it, and the name and type of doctor who prescribed it.
+You should also include a list of any nonprescribed (over-the-counter [OTC]) medicine you take, such as arthritis medicines, vitamins, or herbal supplements.
 An example of such a list can be found at www.fda.gov/Drugs/ResourcesForYou/ucm079489.htm.

 GET HELP PAYING FOR THE MEDICINES YOU NEED

-If you already looked into switching to generic medicines, splitting pills, and cutting costs in other ways, but you still can’t afford your medicines, you might be able to get help another way.
+If you already looked into switching to generic medicines, splitting pills, and cutting costs in other ways, but you still cannot afford your medicines, you might be able to get help another way.
 There are state and federal programs that help people pay for their medicines.
-Plus, there are assistance programs sponsored by non-profit organizations and by drug companies themselves.
+Plus, there are assistance programs sponsored by nonprofit organizations and by drug companies themselves.
 Whether you can get help from these programs will depend on things such as your income and how many people are in your family.
-Ask your doctor if these programs are available to you.
-You can also find information about these programs in the resources section of this article.
-(See 'Resources' below.)

 If you are cared for at a hospital or in a large medical practice, there should be a social worker or a pharmacist there who can help you find programs that might be able to help you.

 BEWARE OF FOREIGN OR INTERNET-ONLY PHARMACIES